benedikt-budig/glyph-miner/README.md

 University of Würzburg.
 The project is supported by Würzburg University Library and the [Kallimachos](http://kallimachos.de/) project.

-## Run it with Docker
+## Quick Start: Run it with Docker
-Glyph Miner comes with a Dockerfile for easy deployment and testing.
+Glyph Miner is available through Docker for easy deployment and testing.
 Make sure you have installed a recent version of [Docker](https://www.docker.com/).

+### Recommended: Using Docker Hub
+This is the fastest way to get the system running on your machine.
+Just pull our official build from Docker Hub:

+    docker pull glyphminer/glyphminer
+    docker run -p 8080:80 -t -i glyphminer/glyphminer

+That's it!
+The Glyph Miner interface is now available at `http://localhost:8080`.

+### Using the shipped Dockerfile
 First, check out the repository and build the Glyph Miner Docker image:

     cd docker
     docker build -t glyphminer .